chenaciousD/website/content/projects/ThreeWaysLLMs/index.md

 - The application then formats an email, incorporating the original message, its classification, and the generated response.
 - The application compiles and sends an individual digest of messages and responses to each user.
 The user receives this formatted email via SendGrid, a cloud-based email delivery service.
 The email contains the classification details and the AI-generated response.

-{{< figure src="Intern.png" title="A request categorized as research and the 'Intern's generated response" >}}
+{{< figure src="Intern.png" title="A request categorized as research and the generated response" >}}

+A challenge that I ran into on this project was the unpredictability of the generated response.
+Sometimes it would generate a response in prose and other times it would generate a response with a bulleted list.
+This unpredictability caused some issues downstream when I tried to format it into an email.
+Ultimately, the simplest solution I came up with was to modify the prompt to create a more predictable output.

 ## ...
 A block away: An Example of Personalization, Prompting and Function Calling
 This experiment was inspired by a friend of mine who constantly would text me for recommendations based on very specific locations - real-time.
-So the concept here was what if you could share your location with an agent to help you find places to discover - real time with natural language.
+What if you could share your location with an agent to help you find places to discover - real time with natural language?

 Most recommendation engines use what's known as collaborative filtering or content-based filtering to determine recommendations.
 However, they require a lot of data from the user in the form of explicit user preferences.
 In this experiment, I took a shortcut and used GPT to provide meaningful recommendations by allowing the user to enter a snippet of useful context to help it rank the results returned from the Google Search API.
 This is how it works: